expowheella/dkc/README.md

 # dkc
- my projects to deal with the current job routine
+ my projects to dealing with the current job routine